 The Applicant made a submission as the Appellant.
-The Applicant did not respond to the submissions received during the consultation period.

 3.0 Oral Hearing Assessment

 In line with Section 49 of the Fisheries Amendment Act 1997 an oral hearing may be conducted by the ALAB regarding the licence appeals.

 At this time an oral hearing has not been called nor requested by the appellant or the applicant.